erxes/erxes/docs/docs/developer/developing-integration-plugins.md

       });
 ```

-it will send a create or update conversation message to inbox plugin and inbox plugin will store it in it's database
+it will send a create or update conversation message to inbox plugin and inbox plugin will store it in it's database.

 ### Conversation detail